darvinpatel/sentinelMap/README.md

 ![](images/img2.PNG)

 ## Step 2: Create our honey pot virtual machine
-- In the search bar of the “Quickstart Center” page > search and click virtual machine
+- In the search bar, search and click virtual machine
 - This will be the honey pot virtual machine made to entice attackers from all over the world

 ![](images/img3.PNG)